Why It Works

 Toppings as desired

-Turn single dough ball out onto floured surface.
+Turn a single dough ball out onto floured surface.
 Use a rolling pin to roll it out into a 12-inch circle, lifting and stretching by hand if necessary.
 Grease an aluminum baking sheet with 1 tablespoon canola oil.
 Transfer dough to baking sheet.
 Spread about 1/2 cup of sauce evenly over entire surface of pie.
 Sprinkle with 1/4 of parmesan.
 Spread 1/4 of cheese in even layer over surface.
 Top with additional toppings as desired.

 Place in oven on rack immediately under the baking stone.
 Bake until edges are just beginning to brown, about 5 minutes.
 Remove from oven (close oven).
-Using a thin flexible metal spatula, careful separate the pizza's edges from the pan (the pizza should slide around freely).
+Using a thin flexible metal spatula, carefully separate the pizza's edges from the pan (the pizza should slide around freely).
 Carefully slide pizza off of pan and onto baking stone.
 Continue baking until bottom is deep golden brown and cheese is melted and bubbly.
 Transfer pizza to a cutting board with a pizza peel.
 Cut into 8 slices, and serve.
 Repeat steps 5 and 6 with remaining pizzas.

 Food processor, pizza stone, aluminum pizza pan